Syncfusion AI Assistant

 Customizing items count in virtualization

-When the enableVirtualization property is enabled, the take property provided by the user within the Query parameter at the initial state or during the actionBegin event will be considered.
-Internally, it calculates the items that fit onto the current page (i.e., probably twice the amount of the popup’s height).
-If the user-provided take value is less than the minimum number of items that fit into the popup, the user-provided take value will not be considered.
+When the enableVirtualization property is enabled, the take property in the Query parameter at initialization or during the actionBegin event is respected.
+Internally, the component calculates the number of items that fit on the current viewport based on popup height.
+If the specified take value is less than the minimum items required to fill the viewport, the internal calculation takes precedence.

-The following sample shows the example for Customizing items count in virtualization.
+The following example demonstrates customizing items count in virtualization:

 [Class-component]